AUA Summit - What is Kidney (Renal) Trauma?

 Blunt Trauma

 Blunt trauma kidney injuries may show no outside signs.
-Or bruises may be seen over the back or abdomen where the kidneys are.
+Sometimes bruises may be seen over the back or abdomen where the kidneys are located.
+Flank pain is a common symptom of kidney trauma whether or not there is any outside bruising.

 Penetrating Trauma

-Penetrating kidney trauma may be suspected when there’s a wound from a knife, bullet or other object that has pierced the skin.
-But sometimes these wounds may be small or hard to find.
-Also, sometimes the skin wound is far away from the kidney.
+Penetrating kidney trauma may be suspected when a wound from a knife, bullet or other object has pierced the skin.
+Blood in the urine may also be seen with this type of trauma.

 Causes